 For more information about the college, click on any of the links in the green bar to the right of this message.

 If you are a potential student looking for a liberal education based in the heart of a great city, then choosing to study in our college may be one of the most life-enhancing decisions you will ever make.
 In these pages you will find a variety of excellent programs of study at affordable prices.
 We think you might just find your new academic home here.
 If you have any questions as you try to make your decision, again, please let us know.

-If you are an alumna or alumnus of the college (or the old College of Arts and Sciences), thank you for checking in.
+If you are an alumna or alumnus of the college (or the old CSU College of Arts and Sciences), thank you for checking in.
 We appreciate your continued interest and hope you will find time to visit our campus again.
+If you have not visited in a while, you will be pleasantly surprised by what you find.
 Our external newsletter, The Innerlink, can be found by clicking on the appropriate link to the right.
 The newsletter is a great way to keep up with the latest developments in the college and also to let other alumni know about your own personal successes.
 If you would like an electronic copy to be sent to your inbox, please contact us.

 Finally, if you are a current CLASS student, faculty or staff member, I send you a special greeting.
-I’m delighted that you are here, and I hope that we will have a chance to meet if we haven’t already met.
-The college will celebrate its 10th anniversary in 2014.
+I’m delighted that you are here, and I hope that we will have a chance to meet if we haven’t already.
+The college celebrated its 10th anniversary in 2014.
 We have come a long way in ten years, but there is still much more to be done.
 I look forward to continuing our work together in the years ahead.